CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 Create a Landscape Metrics parameter file with dforce force-parameter parameter-file LSM
 The Landscape Metrics parameter file uses an INPUT_FEATURE parameter that points at all features that Landscape Metrics should be computed for (file name followed by an enumeration of bands).
-LSM_RADIUS describe the radius to be applied for landscape metrics computation in data cube projection units (meters for FORCE DataCube).
+LSM_RADIUS describe the radius to be applied for landscape metrics computation in data cube projection units (meters for FORCE Data Cube).
 LSM_KERNEL_SHAPE indicates whether a circular or squared kernel should be used as a moving window.
 LSM_MIN_PATCHSIZE describes the minimum number of pixels of a patch in order to be considered a patch (i.e.
 1 means no minimum).